nodemailer/wildduck/docs/api.md

 * **quota** is the maximum storage in bytes allowed for this user.
 If not set then the default value is used
 * **retention** is the default retention time in ms for mailboxes.
 Messages in Trash and Junk folders have a capped retention time of 30 days.
 * **language** is the language code for the user, eg. "en" or "et".
 Mailbox names for the default mailboxes (eg. "Trash") depend on the language
 * **recipients** is the maximum number of recipients allowed to send mail to in a 24h window.
-Requires ZoneMTA with the Wild Duck plugin
+Requires ZoneMTA with the WildDuck plugin
 * **forwards** is the maximum number of forwarded emails in a 24h window.
-Requires ZoneMTA with the Wild Duck plugin
+Requires ZoneMTA with the WildDuck plugin
 * **tags** is an array of tags to be associated with that user.
 Tags can be used for filtering.
 * **pubKey** is an optional PGP public key.
-Wild Duck uses OpnePGP.js so keys using EC might not pass validation.
+WildDuck uses OpnePGP.js so keys using EC might not pass validation.
 * **encryptMessages** (boolean) indicates if messages stored should be encrypted using the PGP key
 * **encryptForwarded** (boolean) indicates if forwarded messages stored be encrypted using the PGP key.
 Encryption applies after filter rules
 * **sess** an optional string of user session to be stored in security log